MrSnowNB/ozone/README.md

 - **Resource utilization** tracking and optimization
 - **Reproducible benchmarking** with detailed logging

+The AI First Open-Source Ollama Optimizer (O3 or Ozone) is fundamentally designed to automate complex AI workflows by prioritizing AI-first communication protocols.
+This approach ensures seamless, protocol-driven interactions among AI components, tools, and systems.
+At its core, O3 leverages standardized YAML configurations to define critical parameters such as safety thresholds, model optimization presets, and hardware resource boundaries.
+By abstracting these configurations into human-readable and machine-interpretable YAML files, O3 enables automated workflow orchestration, allowing developers and organizations to deploy AI systems with confidence in stability, performance, and scalability.
+This methodology transforms traditional setup processes into streamlined, reproducible automation, minimizing manual intervention and reducing error-prone configurations across diverse hardware environments.

 ### Why O3?

 - **Hardware-First Approach:** Optimizes for your specific GPU/CPU configuration